01 of 02

 Read related feature: Staying Safe in Paris

-The other issue, as already mentioned, is the difficulty in procuring a helmet when you use Velib'.
-Some claim there's no substantial evidence for helmets protecting against serious injury or fatal accidents, but I'm a firm believer in their necessity.
+The other issue, as already mentioned, is the difficulty you may face with finding a helmet when you use Velib'.
+Some claim there's no substantial evidence for helmets protecting against serious injury or fatal accidents, but many experts insist on their necessity to protect yourself from major harm on the road.
+Even if you stay on designated paths, you can still fall and injure your head.

 Overall, Velib' can be a great way to get around the city for those who have some experience with urban biking.
 It's reasonably safe as long as you acquaint yourself with traffic rules, and don't assume that because you have the right of way, cars, pedestrians and other bikers will respect that.
 Ride defensively and alertly.Continue to 2 of 2 below.